Indigopearl/MindfulBookshelf/README.md

 **Backend (Django, REST Framework):**

-* Develop models to represent books, categories, reviews, and user accounts (optional).
+* Develop models to represent books, categories, reviews, and user accounts.
-* Implement API endpoints for CRUD (Create, Read, Update, Delete) operations on books and reviews (optional).
+* Implement API endpoints for CRUD (Create, Read, Update, Delete) operations on books and reviews.
-* Handle user authentication and authorization (optional).
+* Handle user authentication and authorization.

 **Frontend (HTML, CSS, JavaScript):**

 * Design a user-friendly interface for browsing books, searching the catalog, and viewing detailed information.
 * Utilize APIs to fetch book data and display it dynamically.
-* Implement user account features and review functionalities (optional).
+* Implement user account features and review functionalities.

 **Database (MySQL):**

-* Configure and manage the database to store book information, reviews, and user data (optional).
+* Configure and manage the database to store book information, reviews, and user data.

 **Deployment:**

 * Set up version control with Git for code management and collaboration.
-* Host the application on a desired platform (optional).
+* Host the application on a desired platform.

 **This project is an ongoing learning experience.
 Feel free to explore the code, contribute your ideas, and help us build a thriving community of mindful readers!**